Up until now, low carb protein pancakes have seemed like a bit of an oxymoron. Pancakes are akin to carb bombs and gut aches!

 - Simple, wholesome ingredients

-This low carb protein pancakes recipe contains just 5 ingredients: coconut flour, butter (try to get grass-fed butter), eggs, salt, and half and half.
+This low-carb protein pancakes recipe contains just 5 ingredients: coconut flour, butter (try to get grass-fed butter), eggs, salt, and a half and half.
 These make fluffy pancakes without any added baking powder or baking soda too!